conorbmurphy/galvanizereference/README.md

 | standard deviation | σ       | s        |
 | proportion         | π      | p ("little pea") |

-Capital letters refer to random variables; lowercase and values with a hat refer to a specific realization.  `X` refers to all possible things that can happen in the population; `x` refers to draws from X.
+Capital letters refer to random variables; lowercase refers to a specific realization.
+Variables with a hat often refer to a predicted value.  `X` refers to all possible things that can happen in the population; `x` refers to draws from X.

 Other vocabulary: